Desert wonders: the best luxury hotels in Dubai

 Dubai is one of the world’s most spectacular cities; an oasis of imagination and engineering that soars above the sands of the Arabian Peninsula.
 It goes without saying it’s home to some of the most opulent and luxurious hotels on the planet.

-More beautiful than a mirage, with a fascinating cultural heritage to match, Dubai is a vital hub of business and international trade in the region.
-As the home city of Emirates, it’s a popular stop en route to Europe too, and adding a couple of extra days to your trip is always a good idea.
+More beautiful than a mirage, with a fascinating cultural heritage to match, Dubai is a vital hub of business and trade in the region.
+Plus, as the hub city of Emirates, it’s a popular stopover destination too.

 The best luxury hotels in Dubai

 Want to see what all the fuss is about?
-In no particular order, and by no means a definitive list, these luxury Dubai hotels are guaranteed to make you swoon.
+In no particular order and by no means a complete list, these luxury Dubai hotels are guaranteed to make you swoon.

 Burj Al Arab